 Demolition work began in July 2005.
 However, planning permission was conditional upon maintaining a shop premises and so the new development by Cranborne Homes duly contained a retail unit on the ground floor, which was put up for sale on its completion in spring 2006.

-Efforts by the Parish Council to find a business or chain willing to take on the retail unit were unsuccessful and, in May 2006, the council circulated a questionnaire to all residents seeking their views into the possibility of operating a community shop in the village.
+Efforts by the Parish Council to find a business or chain willing to take on the retail unit were unsuccessful and, in May 2006, the council circulated a questionnaire to all residents seeking their views on the possibility of operating a community shop in the village.
 The findings were presented at a public meeting in June 2006 which saw the setting up of the Radley Village Shop Working Group under the auspices of the Parish Council to look at proposals to establish a new community shop in Radley – either in the new retail unit or elsewhere.
-In their research, the Working Group received much support and guidance from Jane Barker and others at Oxfordshire Rural Community Council (now Community First Oxfordshire).
+In their research, the Working Group received much support and guidance from Jane Barker and others at the Oxfordshire Rural Community Council (now Community First Oxfordshire).

 The Working Group reported back to the village on its work through the Radley News and at a second public meeting attended by about 90 villagers in October 2006.
 Its efforts had included a survey into the level of interest in those willing to: